chef/chef-web-docs/chef_master/source/berkshelf.rst

 berks apply
 -----------------------------------------------------
-Use ``berks apply`` to apply Berksfile version locks to the named environment on the Chef server.
+Use ``berks apply`` to apply Berksfile version locks to the named environment on the Chef Infra Server.

 Syntax
 +++++++++++++++++++++++++++++++++++++++++++++++++++++